 He told reporters he's hoping to "sneak out" later this evening for a round of golf.
-He said by the time he's finished bringing the Doonbeg resort up to what it should be, he will have doubled or tripled his initial investment.
+He said by the time he's finished raising the Doonbeg resort up to the standard where it should be, he will have doubled or tripled his initial investment.

 The siblings took to Twitter to voice their delight at being at the hub of the new Co Clare Empire.
-Eric shared this tweet to his followers.
+Eric shared this tweet with his followers.

 While sister Ivanka had this to say.

-According to media reports in Ireland the outspoken billionaire said that he will be a friend of the snail, that environmentalists need not worry that his plans for the Doonbeg resort will not hamper conservation efforts.
+According to Irish media reports the outspoken billionaire said that he will be a friend of the snail, that environmentalists need not worry that his plans for the Doonbeg resort will not hamper conservation efforts.

 TheJournal.ie reports that when questioned on the snail at a press conference the tycoon said, “The snail issue is an issue that will go on – and we’ll be very protective of it.
 We want to work together with certain environmental people – but they’ve been terrific, and as you know we’ve already got lots of approvals,” he told the first questioner.
 But when the snail came up later in the conference, Trump seemed a little less effusive about the tiny gastropod, which is protected by strict environmental measures.